Only the Young (Taylor Swift song): Composition

 "Only the Young" has been described as a "synth-pop tribute to the next generation of political activists."
 Swift's vocal range in the song spans between E♭3 to B♭4.
-The song is written in the key of F-flat major and has a moderately fast tempo of 94 beats per minute.
+The song is written in the key of E-flat major and has a moderately fast tempo of 94 beats per minute.
+The backing vocals to the song are a kids choir that features Joel Little's two young daughters harmonizing with themselves.
 "Only the Young" incorporates political lyrics, in contrast to Swift's earlier works that were politically neutral.
 Swift urges young citizens to get involved in politics if they want things to change.
-She does this by alluding to 2017–2021 US, President Donald Trump, the 2016 presidential election, the succeeding vote tampering allegations, and issues like gun violence and school shootings in the United States.
-Willman termed the song as "an anthem for millennials who might've come away disillusioned with the political process".
+She does this by alluding to 2017–2021 US President Donald Trump, the 2016 presidential election, the succeeding vote tampering allegations, and issues like gun violence and school shootings in the United States.
+Willman termed the song "an anthem for millennials who might've come away disillusioned with the political process".
+Joel Little said "Lyrically, that song has got so many gut punches in it — just really important lines, I feel.
+As that song was coming together and we were realizing what it was saying, it was a very emotional aura.
+The energy in the room was really intense.
+Knowing the way things have been going in the States lately with all these horrible shootings and everything, for her to be saying these things made it all the more powerful.”